TABLE OF CONTENTS

 |Mid-Month||This convention only applies to residential rental property, nonresidential real property and railroad grading or tunnel bore.
 You get half-a-month’s worth of depreciation for the month the asset is placed in service or disposed of.
 A full month of depreciation is allowed for each additional month the asset is in service during the tax year.|

-It’s a good idea to use the half-year option over the mid-quarter, since the half-year convention helps you buy extra time and saves money.
+It’s a good idea to use the half-year option over the mid-quarter since the MACRS half-year convention helps you buy extra time and saves money.
 So you can, for instance, install a computer network in September and itemize 6-month’s worth of depreciation, resulting in more significant tax savings.

 Most tax preparation software calculates which convention applies to your tax situation when you enter the date you purchased the property.
 Alternatively, you can use the tax tables in IRS Publication 946 to determine your convention and depreciation rates.

 Reference Appropriate MACRS Depreciation Table

 MACRS gives you 3 tables to determine your depreciation rate.
 These are:

 - MACRS Depreciation Methods Table

 - MACRS Percentage Table Guide

 Each of these tables can be found in IRS Publication 946, Appendix B. Here are snapshots of each table: